Benj1bear/Virtual-Machine/ReadMe.md

 return the result and free the frame object
 ```

-Generally for this program (before customization/ using it's defaults):
+Generally for this program (before customization/ using its defaults):

 grammars     - mostly well defined (relates parts of text to parts of forms)